Model Context Protocol (MCP) Explained — The $4k/Month Token Waste We Fixed by Ditching Custom Integrations

 Explain how Model Context Protocol works under the hood.
 How does it differ from a simple REST API for tool integration?

 discover handshake where the LLM client fetches a typed schema of available tools (parameters, return types, descriptions).
 Then, execute calls use that schema to validate inputs and outputs.
 Unlike REST, MCP includes context caching (via context_id) to avoid resending tool definitions on every call, reducing token overhead.
-It also standardizes error codes and versioning, which REST APIs typically handle ad-hoc.Frequently Asked Questions
+It also standardizes error codes and versioning, which REST APIs typically handle ad-hoc.Design an MCP server that handles 10k requests per minute with sub-200ms latency.
+What are the bottlenecks?

 That's AI Agents.
 Mark it forged?